jcaillon/valet/README.md

 ## 💻 Usage

-> [!IMPORTANT]
-> If you see the replacement character � in my terminal, it means you don't have a [nerd font][nerd-font] setup in your terminal.
->
-> Either install a nerd font and activate it on our terminal or `export VALET_CONFIG_DISABLE_NERDFONT_ICONS=true` in your environment.
-This is reminded to you during the automated installation process.

 ### Adding your own commands

 Valet is pre-configured with some example commands so you can try it immediately and see how it feels.